naggie/megafilter/README.md

 	open http://localhost:8080

 The idea is that you run this on your own server.
-You can specify a PORT via the environment variable.
+You can specify a PORT via the environment variable or `--port`.
 [Setcap can be used][1] to run from port 80 without sudo

+You can specify `--password <password>` to require auth.
+A `--username` can be set, but this defaults to the executing user.

 [1]: http://stackoverflow.com/questions/413807/is-there-a-way-for-non-root-processes-to-bind-to-privileged-ports-1024-on-l